hxu129/ms-pred-original/README.md

 library is converted and each chemical formula is mapped to (smiles, inchikey) pairs.
 Subsets are selected for evaluation.
-Making formula subsets takes longer (on the order of several hours, even parallelized) as it requires converting each molecule in pubchem to a mol / InChi.
+Making formula subsets takes longer (on the order of several hours, even parallelized) as it requires converting each molecule in PubChem to a mol / InChI.

 ```